fanzonezy/MitchellClaimService/README.md

 I used JUnit test frame work to test those APIs.
 By simply run TestClient you can run all the tests.
 Besides the sample XML file provided.
 I designed some algorithms to randomly generate legal XML file to test my API. those algorithms are packed in TestXMLStringGenerator class which is in test case package.

 Part Five: What to Improve
+(1) Work flow:

+If we were ask to do this task again I would flow a TTD(Test Driven Design) work flow.
+I would first determine how should my API behave and what test should them pass.
+Cause I did't determine API behavior very well at first, I change the API several times, what is annoying is that once my API has changed, I should also change the test cases in order to test the new version API.
+This wasted me a lot of time.

+(2) Take good care of Exception:

+Because the limit of time, I haven't handled exception in a careful way.
+When I shoudl catch an Exception, I didn't distinguish the category of exception, but just did something like:
+      catch(Exception e)}{
+            e.printStackTrace();
+      }
+If you had enough time I will hanled this is a more careful way, at least I will catch different kinds of exception and hanle them differently.

+Also, I may design some self-defined exception to give upper level API from information when a exception occurs.

+(3) Try to avoid over design.

+At first, I tried to design those APIs such that those APIs are both independent with XML format and with database structure(the definition of tables.).
+The first one is relatively easy to achieve, but the latter one is nearly impossible for me at this point.
+At the first week I spent a lot time to figure out a structure which supports this attributes.
+But, after several days, I realized it may be a little over-design.
+Since it's reasonable for API to know the structure of the datebase it operates on.
+Sometime, it may be very hard to perfectly decouple all the components in a system and some dependency may always exist.

+(4) Write more test cases.

+Because the limit of time.
+I just write some basic test cases which may not test those APIs exaustively.